 The skills and attributes for those leading inclusive learning communities, underpinned by research, will also be examined.

-You'll also have the opportunity to use the principles of practitioner enquiry, such as the need to engage in professional dialogue about, systematic reflection on, and evidence-based enhancement of practice to critically explore themes of the course in a professional context.
+You'll also have the opportunity to develop principles of practitioner enquiry, such as engaging in professional dialogue about, systematic reflection on, and evidence-based enhancement of practice to critically explore themes of the course in a professional context.

 Through studying this module you'll develop a critical understanding of the terminology used to discuss inclusive practice and build awareness of the socio-cultural and political perspectives that frame these terms.
 You'll build a widening conception of inclusion as related to schools and critically discuss how this relates to extant school leadership policy and practice.